-Six platforms reviewed for investors who want to genuinely understand the companies they invest in, not just collect scores
+Six platforms reviewed in 2026 for UK investors who want to genuinely understand the companies they invest in, not just collect scores

 | Platform | Best for | UK stocks | Pricing |